Cotton Hollow Preserve

-North Section – Medium sized lot for “Residents Only” near 501 Hopewell Road Glastonbury, CT
+- Main Area: Medium sized lot for near 501 Hopewell Road Glastonbury, CT

-South Section – Behind the restaurant near 840 Main St, South Glastonbury, CT
+- Western Area: Small lot behind the restaurant at 840 Main St, South Glastonbury, CT

-South Section – The second trail at Cotton Hollow is the 1.2 mile Tree Trail behind the restaurant.
-Named for the many varieties of trees along the trail, a few are marked for identification.
+- The second trail at Cotton Hollow is the 0.4 mile Tree Trail behind the restaurant near 841 CT Rt.
+17. Named for the varieties of trees along the trail, many are marked for identification.
 From the trail map, “It is hard to imagine that the area crossed by this trail was once a busy recreational park, popular with trolley passengers from Hartford.”
-The trail is flat and easy walking with only wet area with a branch bridge.
-You can get a view of the mill ruins from across Roaring Brook and explore the blow out dam at the end of the trail.
+The end of this trail provides the best view (but only from across the river) of the ruins of the Hartford Manufacturing Company.